top of page

 Can I use numbing cream prior to my appointment?

-With that being said, we can use lidocaine spray, upon request, free of charge.
+With that being said, we have lidocaine spray that we can use upon request, free of charge.
 Lidocaine spray can be super helpful to take the edge off and/or help power through the last little bit of a session.
-The skin does have to be already open in order for it to work, as it works by getting into the small blood vessels of the skin in that area.
-For this reason, we typically only use it (upon request) after lining before shading or throughout shading.
+It works much better than the cream because it is applied when the skin is already opened a bit.
+This allows the medication to enter the capillaries that supply blood and oxygen to the skin in that area.
+For this reason, if you want to use it, we will have to wait until some tattooing has been started to open the skin.
+Typically, the best time to spray is after lining and before shading or throughout shading.

 bottom of page